-First up, any paving anywhere is only as good as its base.
+The demand for permeable concrete in landscaping projects stems from its aesthetic design and functional surface to manage water flow.
+However, any paving anywhere is only as good as its base.
 So the choice of base will ultimately determine the strength of the paving.
 We use a no-fines concrete base for our paving, as it is the most stable and strong option available.

 The depth of the concrete determines the strength of the pavement.
 For a domestic driveway, we install the concrete at a minimum depth of 100 mm.
 For commercial strength applications, we’d seek advice from an engineer on the depth required for the desired loads.

-Permeable concrete has great compressive strength.
+Porous concrete has great compressive strength.
 But the size of the aggregate and brittle nature of the cement slurry binding them means that if you try to use no-fines concrete as a driveway by itself, you quickly get rocks being loosened off the surface.
 Basically, it’ll turn into a gravel pit.

 This is where our permeable paving comes in.
 With it’s hand trowelled finish, it provides a grippy yet smooth surface that won’t be damaged by vehicle traffic.
 And as a pavement, it is incredibly strong thanks to the permeable concrete base.

 We have worked with our suppliers to develop the perfect concrete mix for permeable paving applications.
 Pair that with it’s lifetime warranty, and you’ve got the best choice for your permeable driveway!